satellite-image-deep-learning/techniques/README.md

 * [Vec2Instance](https://github.com/lakmalnd/Vec2Instance) -> applied to the SpaceNet challenge AOI 2 (Vegas) building footprint dataset, tensorflow v1.12
 * [EarthquakeDamageDetection](https://github.com/JaneKravchenko/EarthquakeDamageDetection) -> Buildings segmentation from satellite imagery and damage classification for each build, using Keras
 * [Semantic-segmentation repo by fuweifu-vtoo](https://github.com/fuweifu-vtoo/Semantic-segmentation) -> uses pytorch and the [Massachusetts Buildings & Roads Datasets](https://www.cs.toronto.edu/~vmnih/data/)
-* [Mask_RCNN-for-Caravans](https://github.com/OrdnanceSurvey/Mask_RCNN-for-Caravans) -> detect caravan footprints from OS imagery
-* [remote-sensing-solar-pv](https://github.com/Lkruitwagen/remote-sensing-solar-pv) -> A repository for sharing progress on the automated detection of solar PV arrays in sentinel-2 remote sensing imagery
 * [Extracting buildings and roads from AWS Open Data using Amazon SageMaker](https://aws.amazon.com/blogs/machine-learning/extracting-buildings-and-roads-from-aws-open-data-using-amazon-sagemaker/) -> uses merged RGB (SpaceNet) and LiDAR (USGS 3DEP) datasets with Unet to reproduce the winning algorithm from SpaceNet challenge 4 by XD_XD.
 With [repo](https://github.com/aws-samples/aws-open-data-satellite-lidar-tutorial)
 * [TF-SegNet](https://github.com/mathildor/TF-SegNet) -> AirNet is a segmentation network based on SegNet, but with some modifications
 * [rgb-footprint-extract](https://github.com/aatifjiwani/rgb-footprint-extract) -> a Semantic Segmentation Network for Urban-Scale Building Footprint Extraction Using RGB Satellite Imagery, DeepLavV3+ module with a Dilated ResNet C42 backbone
-* [Predicting the Solar Potential of Rooftops using Image Segmentation and Structured Data](https://medium.com/nam-r/predicting-the-solar-potential-of-rooftops-using-image-segmentation-and-structured-data-61198c39d57c) Medium article, using 20cm imagery & Unet
-* [Roofpedia](https://github.com/ualsg/Roofpedia) -> an open registry of green roofs and solar roofs across the globe identified by Roofpedia through deep learning
-* [solar-pv-global-inventory](https://github.com/Lkruitwagen/solar-pv-global-inventory) -> code from the Nature paper of Kruitwagen et al, used to produce a global inventory of utility-scale solar photvoltaic generating stations
 * [SpaceNetExploration](https://github.com/yangsiyu007/SpaceNetExploration) -> A sample project demonstrating how to extract building footprints from satellite images using a semantic segmentation model.
 Data from the SpaceNet Challenge
 * [Rooftop-Instance-Segmentation](https://github.com/MasterSkepticista/Rooftop-Instance-Segmentation) -> VGG-16, Instance Segmentation, uses the Airs dataset
-* [Panel-Segmentation](https://github.com/NREL/Panel-Segmentation) -> Determine the presence of a solar array in the satellite image (boolean True/False), using a VGG16 classification model
 * [solar-farms-mapping](https://github.com/microsoft/solar-farms-mapping) -> An Artificial Intelligence Dataset for Solar Energy Locations in India
 * [poultry-cafos](https://github.com/microsoft/poultry-cafos) -> This repo contains code for detecting poultry barns from high-resolution aerial imagery and an accompanying dataset of predicted barns over the United States
 * [ssai-cnn](https://github.com/mitmul/ssai-cnn) -> This is an implementation of Volodymyr Mnih's dissertation methods on his Massachusetts road & building dataset
-* [predict_pv_yield](https://github.com/openclimatefix/predict_pv_yield) -> Using optical flow & machine learning to predict PV yield
-* [Large-scale-solar-plant-monitoring](https://github.com/osmarluiz/Large-scale-solar-plant-monitoring) -> code for the paper "Remote Sensing for Monitoring of Photovoltaic Power Plants in Brazil Using Deep Semantic Segmentation"
-* [solar-panels-detection](https://github.com/dbaofd/solar-panels-detection) -> using SegNet, Fast SCNN & ResNet
 * [Remote-sensing-building-extraction-to-3D-model-using-Paddle-and-Grasshopper](https://github.com/Youssef-Harby/Remote-sensing-building-extraction-to-3D-model-using-Paddle-and-Grasshopper)
 * [segmentation-enhanced-resunet](https://github.com/tranleanh/segmentation-enhanced-resunet) -> Urban building extraction in Daejeon region using Modified Residual U-Net (Modified ResUnet) and applying post-processing
 * [Mask RCNN for Spacenet Off Nadir Building Detection](https://github.com/ashnair1/Mask-RCNN-for-Off-Nadir-Building-Detection)
 * [GRSL_BFE_MA](https://github.com/jiankang1991/GRSL_BFE_MA) -> Deep Learning-based Building Footprint Extraction with Missing Annotations using a novel loss function

+### Semantic segmentation - solar panels
+* [DeepSolar: A Machine Learning Framework to Efficiently Construct a Solar Deployment Database in the United States](https://www.cell.com/joule/fulltext/S2542-4351(18)30570-1) -> with [website](http://web.stanford.edu/group/deepsolar/home), [repo](https://github.com/wangzhecheng/DeepSolar) and [dataset on kaggle](https://www.kaggle.com/tunguz/deep-solar-dataset), actually used a CNN for classification and segmentation is obtained by applying a threshold to the activation map.
+Original code is tf1 but [tf2/kers](https://github.com/aidan-fitz/deepsolar-v2) and a [pytorch implementation](https://github.com/wangzhecheng/deepsolar_pytorch) are available
 * [hyperion_solar_net](https://github.com/fvergaracontesse/hyperion_solar_net) -> trained classificaton & segmentation models on RGB imagery from Google Maps.
 Provides app for viewing predictions, and has [arxiv paper](https://arxiv.org/abs/2201.02107) and a [nice webpage](https://groups.ischool.berkeley.edu/HyperionSolarNet/)
+* [3D-PV-Locator](https://github.com/kdmayer/3D-PV-Locator) -> Large-scale detection of rooftop-mounted photovoltaic systems in 3D
+* [PV_Pipeline](https://github.com/kdmayer/PV_Pipeline) -> PyTorch models and pipeline developed for "DeepSolar for Germany"
+* [solar-panels-detection](https://github.com/dbaofd/solar-panels-detection) -> using SegNet, Fast SCNN & ResNet
+* [predict_pv_yield](https://github.com/openclimatefix/predict_pv_yield) -> Using optical flow & machine learning to predict PV yield
+* [Large-scale-solar-plant-monitoring](https://github.com/osmarluiz/Large-scale-solar-plant-monitoring) -> code for the paper "Remote Sensing for Monitoring of Photovoltaic Power Plants in Brazil Using Deep Semantic Segmentation"
+* [Panel-Segmentation](https://github.com/NREL/Panel-Segmentation) -> Determine the presence of a solar array in the satellite image (boolean True/False), using a VGG16 classification model
+* [Roofpedia](https://github.com/ualsg/Roofpedia) -> an open registry of green roofs and solar roofs across the globe identified by Roofpedia through deep learning
+* [Predicting the Solar Potential of Rooftops using Image Segmentation and Structured Data](https://medium.com/nam-r/predicting-the-solar-potential-of-rooftops-using-image-segmentation-and-structured-data-61198c39d57c) Medium article, using 20cm imagery & Unet
+* [solar-pv-global-inventory](https://github.com/Lkruitwagen/solar-pv-global-inventory) -> code from the Nature paper of Kruitwagen et al, used to produce a global inventory of utility-scale solar photvoltaic generating stations
+* [remote-sensing-solar-pv](https://github.com/Lkruitwagen/remote-sensing-solar-pv) -> A repository for sharing progress on the automated detection of solar PV arrays in sentinel-2 remote sensing imagery

 ### Semantic segmentation - roads
 * [Semantic segmentation of roads and highways using Sentinel-2 imagery (10m) super-resolved using the SENX4 model up to x4 the initial spatial resolution (2.5m)](https://tracasa.es/innovative-stories/sen2roadlasviastambiensevendesdesentinel-2/) (results, no repo)